Sonoton Music appoints Alex Black as CEO and announces rebrand (FOTO)

 Over the years Sonoton's music has been placed in countless Hollywood films,

-Once Upon A Time In Hollywood and Snowden .
-The catalogue has also featured in
+Upon A Time In Hollywood and Snowden.
+The catalogue has also featured in many

-many popular TV shows such as Mad Men , Game of Thrones , Stranger Things and
+popular TV shows such as Mad Men, Game of Thrones, Stranger Things and

 recording artists.